 If you want to get in on the self-quantification action and grab a ring for yourself, simply follow this link.
-If you enter code: GREENFIELDOURA at checkout, you’ll save $50.

 Finally, if you have questions about sleep cycles, activity readiness, or anything else I discussed in this article, leave your comments and questions below, and I’ll reply.